june1996yyj/yijun.yu/_pages/about.md

 - **Education Policy and Gender Equality**: In-depth research on the impact of educational reforms on women's empowerment and the intersection of gender and education.
 - **Survey Experiments and Data Collection**: Designing and administering surveys, both field and online, to collect and analyze data relevant to policy impacts.

-## Professional Experience

-### Jounior Digital Specialist
-**L'Oréal**
-*2021-2022*
-- Facilitated communication with various stakeholders and contributed to sales amounting to millions of euros.
-- Developed strong project management and organizational skills.

-## Skills

-- **Programming**: Proficient in Python, R, and Stata for econometric analysis and data processing.
-- **Research Methods**: Expertise in both qualitative and quantitative research, including survey design and participatory methods.
-- **Communication**: Strong ability to present research findings, author joint articles, and engage with stakeholders.

-## Current Projects

-- **Causal Inference Analysis**: Applying machine learning techniques for variable selection using panel data.
-- **Education Reforms and ICT**: Investigating the impact of ICT on women's empowerment in China and African countries.

 ## Contact

 Feel free to reach out to me via email at [yijun.yu.6@outlook.com](mailto:yijun.yu.6@outlook.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/yijunyu).